azaleacolburn/witchfox/README.md

 * `uc.tweak.translucency` -> **EXPERIMENTAL** translucency support
 * `browser.tabs.allow_transparent_browser` -> allow tab contents to have transparent bg (requires `uc.tweak.translucency`)

+### Advanced Configuration
+The variables used by the theme are in `vars.css` and `userChrome.css` (colors).
+If you would like to ensure there aren't git conflicts you can add a `overrides.css` file in the `chrome` file and override the variables from `vars.css` in there (using `!important;` is necessary).
+Keep in mind the theme defaults to using `uidensity="compact"`, so you will want to change the variables inside there.

 ## Credits

 [KiKaraage](https://github.com/KiKaraage/ArcWTF) - ArcWTF